francisli/fellowship/README.md

    like this, the server is running:

    ```
-   server_1       | 4:13:08 AM webpack.1 |  You can now view full-stack-starter in the browser.
+   server_1       | 4:13:08 AM webpack.1 |  You can now view fellowship in the browser.
    server_1       | 4:13:08 AM webpack.1 |    Local:            http://localhost:3000
    ```